Skip to Main Content

 • Unlike EndNote, both Mendeley and Zotero allow users to drag and drop PDF articles into the citation managers, which imports the associated citation information.

-• Mendeley and Zotero allow users to install web importers to easily grab and import citations from online without needing to download and import RIS files (which is necessary in EndNote).
+• Mendeley, Zotero, and now EndNote desktop 21 allow users to install web importers to easily grab and import citations from online without needing to download and import RIS files.

-• Zotero offers a plug-in for Google Docs
+• Zotero and now EndNote desktop 21 offer the Cite-While-You-Write plug-in for Google Docs

 • EndNote offers a journal matching feature, known as Manuscript Matcher, to help users find the right journal for their manuscripts.